adhanowa/Sample-Network-Application/README.md

   - local and remote ip's and ports
   - ability to input user defined parameters for both 'send and receive'

-   #### - Outstanding requirements:
+#### - Outstanding Requirements
-    - a defined REST source/datastore to store query details
+- a defined REST source/datastore to store critical events query
+- defined query parameters

-    - There is a URL, however there is currently no data (http://104.198.245.133/post-file)
+    - there is a URL, however there is currently no data (http://104.198.245.133/post-file)
+    - the tool currently logs to file, and the system log for all critical events